 Orientation is mandatory for all new first-year and transfer students.
-This is your only opportunity to attend orientation and confirm your registration for fall 2018 semester classes.
+This is your only opportunity to attend orientation and confirm your registration for the upcoming semester's classes.
 If you cannot attend, please contact us to discuss alternate arrangements.

 We encourage you to bring your family!
 Family Orientation is a two-day event held on the same dates as student orientation.
 Interested families can register for family orientation through their student’s account on the MySuffolk portal.